ElizabethDashwood/VBA-challenge/README.md

 End Sub

 This produces the following output on the 2018 tab of the excel spreadsheet ''Multiple_year_stock_data'.xlsm' which appears as follows:
 ![image](https://github.com/ElizabethDashwood/VBA-challenge/assets/160380658/16fea123-9213-49c3-9339-06874e9d22ba)

 Help:
 Only Steps 1 and 4 of this challenge have been completed to date.
-A later submission will include all completed steps
+A later re-submission for this module will include all completed steps